danisztls/journal/README.md

 *Socrates during his lifetime had a daemon that always warned him of threats and bad judgment but never directed his actions.*

-LATER: Develop a simple daemon that watches for keypresses or mouse movements and notify the user to take a break after extended periods.
+TODO: Develop a simple daemon that watches for keypresses or mouse movements and notify the user to take a break after extended periods. +later